Vortex/bevy-playground/README.md

  - Moved all the tile entities under single parent (Map)
  - Added simple collision detection
  - Camera follow added to player

+ 05.12.2022
+ ---
+ - Switched camera to 2D orthogonal
+ - Added simple sprite (will use better sprite sheet in the future)
+ - Moved the player stuff to separate plugin (PlayerPlugin)
+ - Basic movement with (WSAD) and updated tile size

+ 02.12.2022
+ ---
+ - Created the project
+ - Basic scene with simple plane and a cube
+ - Simple light with enabled shadows